Erich Mielke: Imprisonment

-Mielke was then put on trial for ordering the shootings of East Germans who were trying to defect to the West.
+In one of the most highly anticipated of the Mauerschützenprozesse, Mielke was then put on trial for ordering the shootings of East Germans who were trying to defect to the West.
 In November 1994, the presiding judge adjourned the proceedings, ruling that Mielke was not mentally competent to stand trial.

 During his incarceration, at JVA Moabit corrections officers supplied Mielke with a red telephone like the one in his office at Stasi Headquarters.
 Although it was not connected to the outside world, Mielke enjoyed having imaginary conversations with non-existent Stasi agents.
 His other favorite pastime was watching game shows on television.

 In 1995, parole officers and Mielke's attorneys argued that he was "totally confused" and obtained his release.
 At 87 years of age, Erich Mielke was Germany's oldest prison inmate and had been incarcerated for 1,904 days.
 Days before his release, the Public Prosecutor of Berlin announced that he was "not interested in chasing an 87-year-old man anymore" and that all further prosecution of Mielke had been indefinitely suspended.
+In an interview with John O. Koehler, former Stasi political prisoner Werner Juretzko commented resignedly about the leniency the post-1989 German legal system has shown to East German officials who were guilty of crimes against humanity, "I guess the Germans have lost their balls."